luciusmagn/lambdas-and-logos/book.typ

 == Source code files

-Now that we've discussed line lengths and whitespace within the code, let's take a broader view and consider the organization of entire source files.
-A source file, much like a chapter in a book, should have a clear purpose and structure.
+Now that we've discussed line lengths and whitespace within the code, let's take a broader view and consider the organization of whole source files.
+Every file in your project, should have a clear purpose and structure.

 Long source files can be problematic.
-When a file grows beyond a few hundred lines, it becomes difficult to navigate and understand as a cohesive unit.
-The upper limit depends somewhat on the language and the nature of the code, but I generally get uncomfortable when files approach 1,000 lines.
-There are exceptions, of course -- generated code, certain types of data-heavy files, or code in languages where the class-per-file convention doesn't apply might legitimately be longer.
+When a file grows beyond a few hundred lines (or, let's arbitrarily say, more than 1500), it becomes difficult to navigate and understand as a cohesive unit.
+The upper limit depends somewhat on the language and the nature of the code, but I think you can develop a feel for it.
+There are exceptions, of course -- generated code, certain types of data-heavy files, or code in languages where the class-per-file convention doesn't apply might legitimately be longer.#footnote[
+    There is utility a whole projects being in the same file.
+This makes it more portable/practical, since a single file is easier to distribute.
+Particularly in C, there is a trend of single file (usually single header) libraries.
+]
 But if you're regularly creating multi-thousand-line source files by hand, it's worth considering whether they could be split into more focused, single-responsibility components.

 The history of file size limitations is interesting.
 In early computing, physical constraints like memory limited file sizes.
 The CP/M operating system, popular in the late 1970s, limited files to 8 megabytes, which seemed enormous at the time.
 Today, while our computers can handle massive files, our human cognitive limitations remain unchanged.
 We simply can't hold thousands of lines of code in our working memory at once.

-Let's start at the top of a file.
+If you ever manage to reach a source file that has more than a megabyte, and isn't generated from anything, please email me.

+Anyways, now that we have the file length down, let's consider the actual contents.
 After any language-required headers (like the shebang line in shell scripts or the package declaration in Java), imports or includes typically come first.
-These statements declare dependencies and establish the context for the rest of the file.
+We declare dependencies and establish the context for the rest of the file.
 It's good practice to organize them logically, usually in groups separated by blank lines:

 ```python